 Jaw Crunching Noise Q&A

 Do you often notice a crunching sound in your jaw?
 Come to Koala® Center For Sleep & TMJ Disorders and get comprehensive treatment from our team.
 For more information, contact us or visit us online to book an appointment.
-We have convenient locations across the U.S. in Bloomington IL, Peoria/ Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.
+We have convenient locations across the U.S. in Bloomington IL, Peoria/ Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.

 Table of Contents:

 Why do I hear crunching in my jaw?

 How do I stop my jaw from crunching?

 Most of us are familiar with the crackling or crunching sound that can come from our joints.
 In some cases, this is completely normal, but it can also be a sign of tissue damage or another problem.
 This popping or grating sound is mainly due to cartilage, tendons or ligaments rubbing against one another, and is often the result of an injury or wear and tear to the joint.
 Medically this sound is called crepitus, or crepitation, and can often affect the jaw joint, or TMJ.